 A smart ERP setup can segment feeds by channel.
 What performs on one platform may not resonate on another.
 An ERP can push different product variants to different buyers, customize pricing levels, and even flag new opportunities before the sales team notices the trend.

 This kind of feed intelligence isn’t flashy.
 It’s quiet.
 It happens in the background.
-But over time, it adds up to a feed that adjusts itself in response to actual business conditions.
+But over time, it results in a feed that adjusts itself in response to actual business conditions.
 Instead of reacting, you’re preempting.

 Sales Velocity as the Signal: Adapting Listings in Real-Time